-A window film is a great option for adding colour and interest to a kid's bedroom and can be easily removed as they get older.
+A window film is a great option for adding colour and interest to a kid's bedroom design and can be easily removed as they get older.
 Opt for a frosted finish with an all over pattern to ensure that light is let in and incorporate the key colours throughout the rest of the scheme.

 Find this Cheery Patterned Window Film at Pulfrost.

 5. Opt for a co-ordinating window film

 MissPrint has designed window films using their distinctive designs, each of which were originally drawn by hand so have that charming, unique quality.
 Use their wallpaper and window film in the same room for a cohesive look.
 Little Trees Window Film from MissPrint.

 6. Make a visual impact with window film